 We Can Guide You Through the Process

 At Batson Nolan, we understand what a difficult time this must be for you, and we don’t want to make it any worse than it has to be.
 Our skilled Springfield divorce lawyer will guide you through the process, and we will not create any unnecessary conflict – as long as your interests are protected.

 If you are anticipating a divorce in Springfield, Tennessee, call us at (615) 382-4420 or contact us online.
 Our Springfield office is right across the street from the courthouse.
 We have been serving Springfield for years.
 Our former clients hail from Blackpatch, Barren Plains, Lakeside Estates, Saddlebrook, and elsewhere in town.
-If you have any other family law concerns please contact our family law attorneys to discuss them.
+If you have any other family law concerns please contact our family law firm to discuss them.